thiago-ximenes/extended-format/README.md

 - secretFrom: Formats a string in a way that part of it is replaced by asterisks (*), making it "secret".
 This method get an already existing method with the same name and add the secret options to it.
 The difference between `secretFor` and `secretFrom` is that `secretFrom` is for methods that don't use `format` method behind the scenes like Intl methods for example.
-We dont need to reinvent the wheel, we just need to add the secret options to it.
+We don't need to reinvent the wheel, we just need to add the secret options to it.

 ```javascript
 import Format from 'extended-format';